Camiguin boobook: Description

 EBird describes the bird as "A rare medium-sized owl of remnant broadleaf forest on Camiguin Island.
 Uniformly barred, with a brown head and upperparts, a pale bar behind the shoulder, warmer brown underparts, long whiskers around the face, and pale yellow eyes.
 Note the white throat patch.
 Song is a rapid series of fairly low 'woop' notes, sometimes given in duet.
 White throat particularly noticeable when calling."

 Among the species complex, this owl is unique in that its eyes are striking greenish-yellow versus the standard yellow or reddish-brown eyes of the rest of its related species.

 Along with the Romblon boobook and Cebu boobook, it is the largest in the Philippine hawk-owl species complex reaching sizes of 25cm tall versus the much smaller Luzon boobook, Mindanao boobook, Mindoro boobook and Sulu boobook, which range in size from 15 to 20cm tall.

+Ecology and behaviour

+This species ecology has yet to be properly studied but it is pressumed to have a typical boobook diet of insects, small mammals, reptiles, amphibians and possibly even birds.
+Nothing is known about its breeding habits but is presumed to nest in tree cavities like other boobooks.